useronetestgitcollab/TestCollabRepo/README.md

 4) This is the second user, making a new branch called feature/newBranch and making a commit on it.
 5) After getting pushed to remote, we'll run git pull origin feature/newBranch while being checked out on main.

+Same exercise, this is the commit that's being pushed to remote.